 How dog therapy improves your mood and university work

-We already knew that dogs were the ultimate pets (sorry, cat lovers) – but it turns out they not only lift your mood, but can also improve your ability to work.
+We already knew that dogs were the ultimate pets (sorry, cat lovers) – but it turns out that dogs at university can improve your mood and your ability to work.
 What did we do to deserve them?

-It's no secret that dogs are the BEST at cheering you up when you're down, but a new study's revealed that interacting with them can also help students at risk of academic stress and failure, potentially preventing them from dropping out of uni.
+It's no secret that dogs are the best at cheering people up when they're down, but a study's revealed that interacting with them can also help students at risk of academic stress and failure, potentially preventing them from dropping out of uni.

-Interacting with dogs has been shown to boost super important work skills like memory, attention and cognition, as well as lowering students' stress levels.
+Interacting with dogs has been shown to boost vital work skills like memory, attention and cognition, as well as lowering students' stress levels.

 Petition for every student to get a dog, please?